mib96/devops-project-cicd-app/README.md

 ### Step 1:

-`create and configure EC2 Instance on AWS` AAA
+`create and configure EC2 Instance on AWS`

 ### Step 2: